Shak-ti/inception/README.md

 ### Virtual Machines vs Docker :
 A container virtualizes the kernel, not the whole machine.
 So it runs on the same kernel as the host OS, while the VM has its own kernel
 With a VM, every piece of hardware is virtualized

 ### Secrets vs Environment Variables :

 ### Docker Network vs Host Network :

 ### Docker Volumes vs Bind Mounts :

+### Services :
+Each service is in a separate container.
+We have :
+- MariaDb, for the database
+- Wordpress,
+- NGINX, a services that get HTTP requests, and work with wordpress to send responses to the client

+### Docker compose
+Similarly to a makefile, it is the file thas lauch the 3 containers and connect them

 ## INSTRUCTIONS
 ## RESOURCES